Atlantic rocks holding flares at the finish of the atlantic dash in Jolly Harbour Antigua

 We are doing this by reducing the cost, providing one to one support and actively encouraging diversity and difference.

 We are breaking the misconception that ocean rowing is an elitist sport.
-We aim to show that everyone can achieve the things they maybe didn’t think they could.
+Our goal is to demonstrate that anyone can accomplish things they may have never thought possible.

 Mathew Pritchard, Atlantic Dash 2021